From Market Intelligence to Evidence Discipline: The 10 Phases of a Complete GTM Strategy

 Phase 07: Business Model Design

 Phase 07 zooms out from pricing to model the entire business.
-Using the Business Model Canvas (Osterwalder), this phase maps all nine building blocks with data from the prior six phases — not from assumptions.
+Using the Business Model Canvas, this phase maps all nine building blocks — customer segments, value propositions, channels, customer relationships, revenue streams, key resources, key activities, key partnerships, and cost structure — with data from the prior six phases rather than assumptions (Osterwalder & Pigneur, 2010).

-The unit economics section calculates LTV:CAC ratios, payback periods, and contribution margins by segment.
-The output is a financial model that connects market sizing (Phase 01) through pricing (Phase 06) to sustainable economics.
+The unit economics section projects LTV:CAC ratios, payback periods, and contribution margins by segment.
+The output is a financial model that connects market sizing (Phase 01) through pricing (Phase 06) to sustainable economics Sagentix Phase 07 Business Model, 2026.

 Key deliverables: Business Model Canvas (visual + narrative), unit economics model, LTV:CAC analysis, cost structure breakdown, revenue stream architecture.